 If you have been charged with a DUI, it may seem like your life has been changed irrevocably.
 While being accused of a crime is a life-altering experience, there are certain things you can do to make the process easier.
 Be cooperative with the investigation.
 Remember that refusing to submit to chemical testing like a breathalyzer can actually make your sentencing worse.
-You should also contact legal counsel as soon as possible.
+Do not give the officer permission to search your car even if you believe you do not have any illegal drugs.
+You never know what people will leave in your car and if a police officer discovers any banned substances, you will be charged with drug possession.
+You should contact a DUI or a drug possession lawyer in Riverside as soon as possible.
 Do not sign any documentation at the police station unless you have legal representation present.

 If you submitted to a breathalyzer, the prosecution already has evidence that you were under the influence of alcohol or other substances when you were pulled over.
 Thus, when defending DUI cases, we focus on reducing your sentence to achieve the most favorable outcome possible instead of getting the charges dropped.